789987777777/anydoc/README.md

 # anydoc

 Convert documents to GitHub-Flavored Markdown.
 A [Firecrawl](https://firecrawl.dev) project.
+Check out the [/parse](https://docs.firecrawl.dev/api-reference/endpoint/parse) endpoint for a hosted option!

 Every format parses into one shared document model and renders through a single GFM serializer.
 Escaping, tables, anchors, and footnotes behave the same no matter what you feed in.